Where to go in Portugal in 2018 (post-Lisbon Tourism Fair inspiration)

 It’s not what they have.
 It’s what they make of it.
 And the woman behind the counter was very assertive: “Vidigueira is mostly a day trip destination, and we advertise it as such.
 Although, people are welcome to spend more time if they want to.”

 Have I mentioned how I love a destination that knows how to market itself without pretending to be something they’re not?
 It takes vision.

 Wine tourism is Vidigueira’s strong suit, but don’t dismiss a visit to the Roman ruins of São Cucufate and a stroll through the village.

 I have a confession to make.
 The few times I was in the Algarve region was in the small town of Odeceixe.
-I avoid the Southernmost region of Portugal like the plague because I’m not a beach person and I always think its overrun by sun-burned drunk tourists.
+I avoid the Southernmost part of Portugal like the plague because I’m not a beach person, and I always think it’s overrun by sun-burned drunk tourists.
 I understand this has led me to never recommend the Algarve to anyone, not even the readers of this blog.

 But the exception makes the rule, right?

-I was passing through the Algarve booths, without any intention to stop but to only browse to see if something caught my attention.
-My expectations were as low as they could be, which I think accounts for the moment of serendipity that followed.
+I passed through the Algarve booths without any intention to stop but only browsing to see if something caught my attention.
+My expectations were as low as they could be, which I think accounts for what followed.